 Because what’s better than carrying around a sack of your own stale hot breath?
-Yes, it sounds gross, but we loved our blow-up backpacks.
+Yes, it sounds gross, but we loved our inflatable backpacks.
 Our favorite was our see-through backpacks, and they were the epitome of cool back in the day.

 A Blow-Up Chair

 In fact, we loved anything that we could blow up.
 We didn’t want to sit on our beds back in the ‘90s.
 We didn’t want to sit on the floor.
 No, we wanted to sit on a blow-up chair.
 Our chair of choice was a Groovy Chick chair, to keep in with the theme of the room – but we weren’t too fussy.

 Fibre Optic Lamps